-There is a popular belief that polishing glass with baking soda is a great way to remove scratches and make the glass look perfect.
-Although this technique actually works with many everyday objects, it only scratches the surface of what is happening with the glass polish.
+There is a popular belief that polishing glass with baking soda is a great way to remove scratches And make The glass look perfect.
+Although this technique works with many everyday objects, it only scratches The surface of what is happening with The glass polish.

 Repairing Chips On Glass

-Chips on the glass will ruin any beautiful glass decor or piece of glassware.
-Learning to quickly repair chips can also save you money, as you can avoid replacing very expensive items.
+Chips on The glass will ruin any beautiful glass decor Or piece of glassware.
+Learning to quickly repair chips can also save You money, As You can avoid replacing very expensive items.
 There are several ways to repair a glass chip.
-First of all, keep in mind that the chip must be very small.
-You can’t just melt the layers of glass on top of a big chip because it just won’t stick.
+Keep in mind that The chip must be very small.
+You can’t just melt The layers of glass on top of a big chip because it just won’t stick.

-Also, the edges need to be reasonably smooth or they will not fasten properly.
-The easiest way is to polish the glass.
-When you have the polish on your hands and have the time, this is the easiest way to repair a chip.
-All you have to do is apply some polish and rub it on your chips, it will bring the shine out of the glass.
+Also, The edges need to be reasonably smooth Or they will not fasten properly.
+The easiest way is to polish The glass.
+When You Have The polish on Your hands And have The time, this is The easiest way to repair a chip.
+All You have to do is apply some polish And rub it on Your chips, bringing The shine out of The glass.

-Large chips and cracked or faded clear glassware can be polished to their original beauty.
-Smooth out any sharp edges with a file or an emery board.
-Fill the chip with epoxy putty, let it harden, and smooth the surface with a file or emery board.
-Once the epoxy is dry, apply an auto-body filler around the chip and smooth it with a damp sponge or rag.
+Large chips And cracked Or faded clear glassware can be polished to their original beauty.
+Smooth out any sharp edges with a file Or an emery board.
+Fill The chip with epoxy putty, let it harden, And smooth The surface with a file Or emery board.
+Once The epoxy is dry, apply an auto-body filler around The chip And rub it with a damp sponge Or rag.

-Then remove the left piece of broken glass with a glasscutter, placing the blade flat on the glass as much as possible.
-Save any pieces you have removed.
-When you re-polish your item, add it back to the glass edges for a seamless finish.
+Then remove The left piece of broken glass with a glasscutter, placing the blade flat on The glass as much As possible.
+Save any pieces You have removed.
+When You re-polish your item, add it to The glass edges for a seamless finish.

 Remove Water Spots From Crystal

-The acetone in the regular polish remover actually makes the spot more difficult to remove when it is completely dry.
-Once the offensive mark is removed, rinse the glass jar using warm water to remove the remaining chemicals on the crystal surface.
+The acetone in The regular polish remover makes The spot more difficult to remove when it is completely dry.
+Once The offensive mark is removed, rinse The glass jar using warm water to remove The remaining chemicals on The crystal surface.
 Then dry the pieces well with a soft cloth.